-He did come in and brought in his gun I was contented, and fishing apparatus.
+He did come in and brought in his gun I was contented. and fishing apparatus.
 They were beautiful; and how freshly the sight of them brought the colonel's handsome form before my mental eyes.
 But let that pass.
 He now very politely inquired if we were sisters.
 Aunt told him we were not.

-'One is a niece and the other an adopted daughter,' said uncle...
+' One is a niece and the other an adopted daughter,' said uncle.

-The young man soon ascertained which was the niece and which the adopted daughter; and I here confess that he seemed on a second interview, more inclined to give his attention to Ellen than to me.-But that did not disturb my philosophy.
-Any good luck Ellen might meet never did excite my envy, We knew not how to envy each other.
+The young man soon ascertained which was the niece and which the adopted daughter; and I here confess that he seemed on a second interview, more inclined to give his attention to Ellen than to me .-But that did not disturb my philosophy.
+Any good luck Ellen might meet never rived, Ellen blushed up to her eyes, and I did excite my envy.
+We knew not how to envy each other.
 We loved each other too much for that.
 Never did twin sisters love one another more than we did.

-The young man gave his name as Frank I said, laughing.
-Stuart, and said he resided in Boston.-Uncle was not slow in worming the secrets out of any one.
-He found that Frank's father was a rich merchant of Boston, and her blushes. belonged to the aristocracy of the city.-He had heard of him, and was much gratified in entertaining the son of such a dissionary enterprizes.
-That single fact alone and he's a beautiful dog.' was enough to make uncle proud of entertaining the young man, and extending to master,' I added. him the hospitalities of his house.
-Aunt, too, Perhaps you think so,' she renlied, pleased at the first sight of him.
-It seemed 'Ah, Ellen, you can talk; but we shall to her that he very much resembled the young man her heart had been looking Both of you can talk, said aunt.
+The young man gave his name as Frank Stuart, and said he resided in Boston .-Uncle was not slow in worming the secrets out of any one.
+He found that Frank's father was a rich merchant of Boston, and belonged to the aristocracy of the city.
+He had heard of him, and was much gratified in entertaining the son of such a distinguished man as Mr. Stuart, who had he was named after me because I was contributed largely of his substance to missionary enterprizes.
+That single fact alone was enough to make uncle proud of entertaining the young man, and extending to him the hospitalities of his house.
+Aunt, too, was highly pleased, and treated the young while an arch smile was on her face.

+'You have one beau and that is enough sportsman with the greatest respect and pleased at the first sight of him.
+It seemed Ah, Ellen, you can talk; but we shall to her that he very much resembled the young man her heart had been looking Both of you can talk, said aunt.
 But for.
-I became perfectly satisfied that he. fancied Ellen more than he did me.
+I became perfectly satisfied that he fancied Ellen more than he did me.
 And